zubinchopra/portaldocs/portal-sdk/templates/top-extensions-debugging.md

     ``` myProperty.subscribe(function (value) { debugger; }) ```

-This causes the debugger to break whenever the specified property changes.
-After the injected breakpoint is encountered, the call stack can be examined to detemine what caused this to trigger.
-The variable ```value``` is the new value being set to your observable.
+This causes the debugger to break whenever the specified property changes, as long as the browser dev tools are open when that happens.
+After the injected breakpoint is encountered, the call stack can be examined to determine what caused this to trigger.
+The variable `value` is the new value being set to your observable.

 For more information about the Knockout `subscribe` method and observable changes to  view model properties, see   [https://auxdocs.blob.core.windows.net/videos/kosubscribe.mp4](https://auxdocs.blob.core.windows.net/videos/kosubscribe.mp4).